-without respecting required procedural safeguards, such as the right to appeal, leads to systematic detentions, which are in breach of the EU law on reception conditions and the Charter of Fundamental Rights of the EU.
-The Hungarian law fails to provide the required material reception conditions for asylum applicants, thus violating the EU rules in this respect.268 On 7 December 2017 the European Commission decided to move forward on the infringement procedure by sending a reasoned opinion.269 On 12 September 2017 UN High Commissioner for Refugees Filippo Grandi called on Hungary to "do away with its so-called border transit zones", which he said are "in effect detention centres."
+On 17 May 2017, the European Commission announced that it will move forward with the infringement procedure against Hungary concerning its asylum law.
+Amongst other issues, the Commission believes that the systematic and indefinite confinement of asylum seekers in closed facilities in the transit zone without respecting required procedural safeguards, such as the right to appeal, leads to systematic detentions, which are in breach of the EU law on reception conditions and the Charter of Fundamental Rights of the EU.
+The Hungarian law fails to provide the required material reception conditions for asylum applicants, thus violating the EU rules in this respect.
+On 7 December 2017, the European Commission decided to move forward on the infringement procedure by sending a reasoned opinion.
+On 19 July 2018, the European Commission decided to refer Hungary to the CJEU for non-compliance of its asylum and return legislation with EU law.

+On 12 September 2017 UN High Commissioner for Refugees Filippo Grandi called on Hungary to "do away with its so-called border transit zones", which he said are "in effect detention centres."
 The High Commissioner "expressed his concern that asylum-seekers, including children, were being kept in the transit zones" during their asylum process.
-"Children, in particular, should not be confined in detention', Grandi said Tuesday after touring the Röszke transit zone..."270 On 13 October 2017 the Council of Europe Special Representative on migration and refugees published a report on his fact finding mission (12-16 June 2017) to the transit zones.
+"Children, in particular, should not be confined in detention', Grandi said Tuesday after touring the Röszke transit zone..."
+309

+On 13 October 2017, the Council of Europe Special Representative on migration and refugees published a report on his fact-finding mission (12-16 June 2017) to the transit zones.
 He recorded that the metal containers accommodating asylum seekers "were directly exposed to the atmospheric conditions in both hot and cold weather; at the time of our visit there were several complaints by asylum-seekers about unbearable heat inside the containers."
 The Special Representative also accounts for a lack of "educational programmes, language learning programmes or curricula adapted to the particular needs and age of children in either transit zone and children cannot attend local schools."
-The Special Representative further reported on children complaining about the inadequacy of food provided for them.271 Lanzarote Committee published an extensive report Special report further to a visit undertaken by its delegation to transit zones at the Serbian/Hungarian border (5-7 July 2017).272
+The Special Representative further reported on children complaining about the inadequacy of food provided for them.310

+The Council of Europe Lanzarote Committee published an extensive report Special report further to a visit undertaken by its delegation to transit zones at the Serbian-Hungarian border.311